diogopmac/LDTS-Survivor/docs/README.md

 With MVC, we can separate the game's logic into 3 distinct components, making it easier to test and maintain the code.
 In future implementations, makes it easier to implement new features and functionalities.
 Here's how it works:
 #### Model: Responsible for Data Management in the project.
 Present in Arena, Survivor, etc.
 #### View: Responsible for rendering the Elements into the screen.
 Present in Viewer, GameViewer, SuvivorViewer, etc.
-#### Controller (Not implemented yet): Responsible for managing the interactions and game logic.
+#### Controller: Responsible for managing the interactions and game logic.
 Present in Controller, ArenaController, etc.

-### The Pattern: State Pattern
+### State Pattern

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/a3df5fba-953c-491d-9f64-caa353938da3">